 Metric vs. Imperial: A Brief History

 The metric system emerged from the French Revolution in the late 18th century, designed to be a universal, rational system based on natural standards.
 Its decimal nature simplified calculations, promoting its adoption across scientific and commercial fields globally.
-The imperial system, conversely, evolved from various measurement systems used in ancient Rome and England.
+Also, the imperial system, conversely, evolved from various measurement systems used in ancient Rome and England.
 It was standardized in the British Weights and Measures Act of 1824.

 The Conversion Factors